serenorg/serendb/docs/storage_controller.md

 ## Configure pageservers to use the storage controller

 1. The pageserver `control_plane_api` and `control_plane_api_token` should be set in the `pageserver.toml` file.
-The API setting should point to the "upcall" prefix, for example `http://127.0.0.1:1234/upcall/v1/` is used in neon_local clusters.
+The API setting should point to the "upcall" prefix, for example `http://127.0.0.1:1234/upcall/v1/` is used in serendb_local clusters.
 2. Create a `metadata.json` file in the same directory as `pageserver.toml`: this enables the pageserver to automatically register itself with the storage controller when it starts up.
 See the example below for the format of this file.